casept/factorio-flatpak/README.md

 A flatpak package for the game factorio by wube software.
 Requires game tarball downloaded from factorio's official site (not the steam version!).

+## A note regarding 0.14.x
+These versions of the game aren't officialy supported by the builder anymore as having the ability to build (and have installed) stable and experimental versions of the game at the same time would be tricky to handle.
+If you still need this version you should change it in 'com.factorio.factorio.json' and the 'Makefile'.

 ## Building
 First checkout the repo:
 ```